 The Internet is a key factor to understand the globalization in recent years.
-If the globalization started by the fair trades between markets, its consequences expanded to communications tools and eventually medias, and thus affected popular culture.
+It started by the fair trades between markets, but its consequences expanded to communications tools and eventually medias, and thus affected popular culture.

 Marc Augé qualified Non-Places as spaces where humans can remain anonymous – like hotel rooms, airports or shopping malls – and retrieve their freedom.

 In Society of Spectacle, Guy Debord argues that social life has been replaced with its representation in the post-modern society.
 I’m assuming that both points of views offers a different stance on identity.

 If I go through Situationism, the construction of the digital identity also goes through surfing.